Paramotor muffler repair

 1. Working on the output end

-This muffler had a 1" (25cm) OD perforated tube so I was able to use a 3/4" copper piping and fittings to make the repair.
-To decrease the diameter of this 3/4" copper coupling, I cut a slot in it with a hacksaw.
+This muffler had a 1" (25cm) OD perforated tube so I was able to use 3/4" piping and fittings to make the repair.
+To decrease the diameter 3/4" EMT, cut a slot in it with a hacksaw.
+(The photos below shows copper fittings - EMT should be used instead because it is much stronger.)

-I tapped the modified fitting into the perforated tube at the output end so it could be pushed into a copper coupling fitted over the output tube inside the muffler.
-The existing tube stub inside the output end of the muffler had some welding scarf on it that I removed with a tool grinder.
+I tapped the modified fitting into the perforated tube at the output end so it could be pushed into a piece of EMT fitted over the output tube inside the muffler.
+Pilots must modify the EMT to fit their particular brand of muffler.

-Below is a copper coupling that was placed over the output tube.
+Below is a fitting that was placed over the output tube.

 2. Repair of the perforated tube

-Another short piece of 3/4" copper tubing was used to secure the repaired perforated tube to the input end of the muffler.
-The tubing must be tapped in far enough (black arrow) so that the fitting on the end of the expansion chamber does not come in contact with the tubing.
+Another short piece of 3/4" EMT was used to secure the repaired perforated tube to the input end of the muffler.
+The fitting must be tapped in far enough (black arrow) so that the fitting on the end of the expansion chamber does not come in contact with the tubing.
 This fitting goes both inside and outside the muffler fitting in order to effectively seal the two parts, yet be able to move with respect to each other.

-Once the copper tubing is correctly placed inside the muffler fitting, it must be riveted (perpendicular to the plane of the engine) so that it cannot move in or out of the muffler fitting.
+Once the EMT tubing is correctly placed inside the muffler fitting, it must be riveted (perpendicular to the plane of the engine) so that it cannot move in or out of the muffler fitting.
 If it does, the perforated tube will become loose inside the muffler.
-Remember to use only steel rivets.
+Remember to use only steel rivets!

 Before reattaching the end cap to the muffler, clean it and the area it comes in contact with thoroughly.
 Use plenty of automotive RTV cement or ordinary household silicone cement to seal the output end caps to the muffler ends.
-It will lessen the amount of burnt oil leaking out that makes a mess.
+It will lessen the amount of burnt oil leaking out that makes a mess and less vibration of the internal parts of the muffler.

 Muffler cleaned up and ready to reinstall.
 The only obvious change is the additional rivet in the input fitting (see photo below).
 If a new perforated tube is used, this rivet is unneeded.